YottaDB/YDBDoc/ProgGuide/functions.rst

 * The first expression is an expression of the byte string from which $ZSUBSTR() derives the character sequence.
 * The second expression is the starting byte position (counting from 1 for the first position) in the first expression from where $ZSUBSTR() begins to derive the character sequence.
 * The optional third expression specifies the number of bytes from the starting byte position specified by the second expression that contribute to the result.
 If the third expression is not specified, the $ZSUBSTR() function returns the sequence of characters starting from the byte position specified by the second expression up to the end of the byte string.
 * The $ZSUBSTR() function never returns a string with illegal or invalid characters.
-With VIEW "NOBADCHAR", the $ZSUBSTR() function ignores all byte sequences within the specified range that do not correspond to valid Unicode code-points, With VIEW "BADCHAR", the $ZSUBSTR() function triggers a run-time error if the specified byte sequence contains a code-point value that is not in the character set.
+With VIEW "NOBADCHAR", the $ZSUBSTR() function ignores all byte sequences within the specified range that do not correspond to valid UTF-8 code-points, With VIEW "BADCHAR", the $ZSUBSTR() function triggers a run-time error if the specified byte sequence contains a code-point value that is not in the character set.
 * The $ZSUBSTR() is similar to the $ZEXTRACT() byte equivalent function but differs from that function in restricting its result to conform to the valid characters in the current encoding.